 Keris was born in Winnipeg, Canada, but moved back to the UK when only four months old and then grew up on the Wirral.
 Working as a bookseller, usher at Wembley Stadium and PA to Bob Geldof, Keris finally sat down to write her first novel in 2004.
 She is also a freelance journalist and the co-editor of teen books blog, Chicklish.

-Emer Stamp is the bestselling author of The Unbelievable Top Secret Diary of Pig and three follow-up books.
+Emer Stamp is the bestselling author of the Diary of Pig series, winner in the 6-8 category of the Lollies 2018.
 She started out as a graphic designer before moving to a career in advertising, where, among her roles, she was Creative Director for the advertising agency behind the iconic John Lewis Christmas adverts.
 Daddy Fartypants is Emer's first children's picture book.
 She lives with her family in London.